 Sailing is both an art and a science.
 Hundreds of books have been written about sailing from the basics to racing.
 Like playing an instrument, it is easy to learn the basics, but difficult to become a master.
 Sailboats also range from simple dinghies with one small sail, to large sailing ships with many sails in various configurations.
 Sailing is even an Olympic Sport.
 So this is a subject that requires some special attention if you have decided to take up sailing.

 The best way to learn is take a course.
 Many yacht clubs and racing clubs offer basic sailing classes.
 Most major metropolitan areas have many places where you can learn to sail.
-Some national organizations, such as the Red Cross offer sailing classes. http://www.marinersailing.org/home/red-cross-basic-sailing.
-Inquire with the Red Cross in your area.
 One good place to start looking for classes is the American Sailing Association (ASA) http://asa.com/.
 They list over 300 schools in the US alone and have affiliates internationally.
-There is also the US Sailing Association http://www.ussailing.org/education/learn-to-sail/ They also offer sailing classes around the USA.
+There is also the US Sailing Association https://www.ussailing.org/education/ They also offer sailing classes around the USA.
 A quick search on the internet will find a sailing school near you, some are even free.
 Some colleges and universities have sailing teams and offer classes as well.

 These are just a few examples.